 AKIKO SASAKI BIO

-Akiko Sasaki has been teaching piano for sixteen years.
+Akiko Sasaki has been teaching piano for eighteen years.
 She began playing piano at the age of five.
 She received her undergraduate degree in classical piano performance from the University of Denver under the instruction of Alice Rybak.
 Her success in Colorado led her to study abroad in London, at the Guildhall School of Music with one of England's foremost pedagogues, Benjamin Kaplan.
 Akiko continued her studies at the Manhattan School of Music where she received her Masters degree in classical piano performance, in the studio of Jeffrey Cohen.
 Since graduating, Akiko continued her studies in New York City with esteemed piano instructors Miyoko Lotto and Jose Ramon-Mendez at the New York University, and Julian Martin at the Juilliard School.

 Akiko has collaborated with many prominent artists from around the world, including artists from the Metropolitan Opera, the Harlem Quartet and the Grammy Award winning Pacifica Quartet.
 She is currently a member of the Sasaki-Schoen-Rene Duo, Trio Côtier, and the Heaton Sasaki Duo.
 Akiko has appeared as a soloist and a chamber artist throughout Europe and the United States, including venues such as Merkin Hall, WQXR's Green Space, Roulette, The Newman Center of Performing Arts, Chandler Center for the Arts, and as a winner of New York City’s Artist International competition, she gave her solo debut concert at Carnegie Hall in 2006.
 Sasaki is also a winner of the Lamont Concerto Competition and Notes at Nine Thousand Emerging Artist competition.
 Other distinguished accomplishments include winning the Allied Arts Music Award, the Bernstein Crossman Piano Award, the New York City Distinguished Artist Award presented by Mu Phi Epsilon, a selected artist for Frederic Chiu’s Deeper Piano Studies, and a 2014 winner of the Bettylou Scandling Hubin Award for World Music.